manwar/theweeklychallenge/content/blog/map-tube-experimental.md

 There's a real possibility it could break existing maps.

-Luckily, I have a rather large and very complicated [**London Tube Map**](https://metacpan.org/dist/Map-Tube-London) that I can us to test any changes.
+Luckily, I have a rather large and very complicated [**London Tube Map**](https://metacpan.org/dist/Map-Tube-London) that I can use to test any changes.

 To avoid issues, I should make this change optional as not every map will include this kind of metadata.